After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 (5) Failure to report to the SMCR unit to which transferred within the time specified on transfer orders.

-(6) Failure to keep the CO/OIC/Dir MCIRSA informed of current mailing address and telephone number.
+(6) Failure to keep the CO/OIC/Dir MCIRSA informed of primary residence address and telephone number.

 (8) Failure to comply with the participation requirements of a SOU.